 Saint Augustine’s, since 1979, has been serving the CoE in the Catholic tradition.
 While serving our people, we are committed to the ethos of a shared sacramental and spiritual fellowship with the Roman Catholic Church and the Eastern Orthodox Churches.
 Saint Augustine’s sees its role as being a bridge.
 Through this sharing, we would like to be 'a theological locus' by developing fresh pastoral and missional approaches from our dialogue with post-Vatican II Roman Catholicism.
 This commitment, we believe, is a crucial resource for maintaining a healthy Catholic spirituality in our community.
 We also believe that this theological orientation is an important resource for renewing the Anglo-Catholic heritage.
 Our church building reflects the spirit of Vatican II (active participation in the liturgy; an inclusive semi-circular liturgical space).

-Saint Augustine's, though being a mixed community, can be best characterised as a genuinely welcoming 'Black community'.
-We are very proud that our people found a thriving spiritual home in our parish.
+Saint Augustine's, though being a mixed community, can be best characterised as a genuinely welcoming community.
+We are very proud that our African and Caribbean people found a thriving spiritual home in our parish.
 Our pastoral team and our volunteers pay a special attention to the spiritual and cultural needs of our people with African and Caribbean heritage.

 We see ourselves as a praying family at the heart of Grahame Park.
 This is an important prayer support to the local community.
 The ethos of prayer also contributes to keeping alive the desire for the unity of our churches.
 This is our conviction that In the Church of England, we need parishes which speak the language of the so called ’sacramental tradition’.
 Living a genuine sacramenal life is an important manifestation of Christ's Catholic Church (Article XIX).
 The divisions and tensions between our churches (pastoral governance, doctrinal, gender, and sacramental policies) seem to remain a lasting challenge.
 That is why it is important to have communities which can articulate a shared ethos with Roman Catholicism and Eastern Orthodoxy.
 From this can stem an ecclesiology which genuinely committed to healing the wounds of the 'Catholica', also referred in Article XIX.
 We aim at a shared understanding of Catholicism when 'the pure Word of God is preached, and the Sacraments are duly administered according to Christ's ordinance'.